ankurkal/sandbox/README.md

 If you paid close attention, you noticed that the cURL above did not include the `firstName` field.
 Sending a request to the resource with a missing field resulted in an exception, which was automatically mapped to an HTTP 400 (Bad Request).
 In other words, the validation worked!

-_**Want to learn more?** See the chapter resources for a link to the full JSR 303 Bean Validation specification._
+_**Want to learn more?** See the chapter introduction for a link to the full JSR 303 Bean Validation specification._

 ---